PlumberTaskForce/Datamining-Guide/README.md

 For this step, you need to locate your Star Trek Online.

 Switch back to Command Prompt.
-Run `Gibbed.Cryptic.Unpack.exe -v "&lt;path to STO&gt;\Star Trek Online\Playtest\piggs\bins.hogg" "&lt;your target environment&gt;\Hoggs"`.
+Run `Gibbed.Cryptic.Unpack.exe -v "<path to STO>\Star Trek Online\Playtest\piggs\bins.hogg" "<your target environment>\Hoggs"`.
 Now this process will take a long time.
 I recommend you take a break and drink a tea or a coffee.

 ##Step 4: Extracting the game resources

 This set will briefly explain unpacking .BIN files to XML.

-In the Command Prompt, run `Gibbed.Cryptic.ConvertResource.exe -x "&lt;your target environment&gt;\Hoggs\bin\ClientMessagesEnglish.bin" "&lt;your target environment&gt;\Data\ClientMessages".
+In the Command Prompt, run `Gibbed.Cryptic.ConvertResource.exe -x "<your target environment>\Hoggs\bin\ClientMessagesEnglish.bin" "<your target environment>\Data\ClientMessages"`.
 Note that if the target directory exists, you will need to delete it.

 On the first run, the tool will error out saying `Don't know how to handle 'ClientMessagesEnglish'  with a hash of 'somenumber'`.
 You need to note down this number, and then switch back to your text editor.